facebookresearch/pysparnn/README.md

 level.

 This breaks up one O(K) search into two O(sqrt(K)) searches which is much much faster when K is big!

+PySparNN takes advantage of matrix multiplication to do comparisons.
+Thus searching a point against the index becomes a series of sparse matrix operations.

 ## Further Information
 http://nlp.stanford.edu/IR-book/html/htmledition/cluster-pruning-1.html